maniginam/Server/README.md

-# Gina's httpServer.Server
+# Gina's HTTP Server

+This is a basic HTTP server.

 #####Dependencies:
 * Java 8
-* Maven
+* Maven 4.0
 * Test
     * junit-platform-launcher 1.7
     * junit-platform-jupiter 5.7